fomightez/structurework/python_scripts/README.md

 	python multiple_model_PDB_file_splitter.py ensemble.pdb

+or

+	python multiple_model_PDB_file_splitter.py directory/

-where `ensemble.pdb` is the name of the file containing multiple PDB structure models.
+where `ensemble.pdb` is the name of the file containing multiple PDB structure models, or `directory` is the name of a directory containing files ending in `.pdb` or `.PDB` to split.